 4. Thoroughly read your course outlines

-6. Develop a study schedule and time management plan
+5. Develop a study schedule and time management plan

 Time management is by far the trickiest adjustment you’ll have to make at university.
 Learning is mostly independent, and assignments are often due all at once.
 Nobody is going to give you a schedule for your reading; you will have to set aside your own study hours each day.
 You’ll have to figure out a way to stagger your assignments over time and manage your weekly workload.

-9. Keep an open mind and stay curious
+7. Keep an open mind and stay curious

 Remember to keep an open mind, don’t take anything personally and be curious about what’s going on.
-Don’t be afraid to get involved, join a club or a society, and become a part of the vibrant social fabric that the university has to offer!
+Don’t be afraid to get involved, join a club or a society, and become a part of the vibrant social fabric that the university has to offer.

-10. Make a weekly budget
+8. Make a weekly budget

 If you’re now financially independent from your parents, either working part-time or living off a scholarship, it’s important to manage your finances responsibly.
 Make a weekly budget, so you don’t accidentally spend all your income in the first semester.